maamecobbinah/Marketing-Mix-Modeling-MMM-/README.md

 | Radio                  | 0.006492  | 2.45%      |
 | TV                     | 0.003108  | 1.17%      |

-### Interpretation
+### Conclusion
 1. Focus marketing dollars: Display, SEM, and eFlyers are top three — reallocating spend toward these may maximize revenue.

 2. Optimization opportunities: Social, Email, and Affiliate could be tested for better targeting or messaging.

 3. Budget justification: The percentages provide a clear quantitative justification for marketing spend allocation.

-4.MMM insights: Stakeholders can now see relative ROI across channels rather than just raw spend or impressions.
+4. MMM insights: Stakeholders can now see relative ROI across channels rather than just raw spend or impressions.